Beverly Hills (Weezer song)

 "Beverly Hills" is a song by American rock band Weezer.
-It is the first single from the band's fifth album, Make Believe.
+It is the first single from the band's 2005 fifth album, Make Believe.
 "Beverly Hills" was released to US radio on March 28, 2005.
 The song features Stephanie Eitel of Agent Sparks on the chorus on backup vocals, performing the "gimme, gimme" hook.

 Background

 Rivers Cuomo's story behind "Beverly Hills": "I was at the opening of the new Hollywood Bowl and I flipped through the program and I saw a picture of Wilson Phillips.
 And for some reason I just thought how nice it would be to marry, like, an 'established' celebrity and live in Beverly Hills and be part of that world.
 And it was a totally sincere desire.
-And then I wrote that song, Beverly Hills.
+And then I wrote that song, 'Beverly Hills'.
 For some reason, by the time it came out—and the video came out—it got twisted around into something that seemed sarcastic.
 But originally it wasn't meant to be sarcastic at all."

-Cuomo stated that "Beverly Hills" and the solo, third verse, and last chorus of "Falling for You" (from Pinkerton) are his proudest musical achievements: "It's incredibly fun: a great beat, guitar riffs, catchy vocal style.
+Cuomo stated that "Beverly Hills" and the solo, third verse, and last chorus of "Falling for You" (from the 1996 Weezer album Pinkerton) are his proudest musical achievements: "It's incredibly fun: a great beat, guitar riffs, catchy vocal style.
 Besides that, I think the lyrics are incredible in a very understated way.
 I might as well enjoy my life and watch the stars play.
 I love it!
 With this one song we were able to transcend our little niche and connect with all kinds of people, young and old, from all kinds of backgrounds."